Skip to content

 What is Body Language?

-Body language is nonverbal communication that includes our posture, hand gestures and movements.
+Body language is nonverbal communication that includes our posture, hand gestures and body movements.

 This means that although we use our verbal communication (words) to share and speak our opinions, our body language will often communicate even more to our audience than we realise.